EvSecDev/SleepOnLAN/README.md

 Remote Shutdown Utility made in Go for use on Linux servers.

 This program is designed to shutdown a server over the network from a central server as securely as possible.
-Think of this as the opposite of WOL (Wake-on-LAN) with authentication and encryption, hence the name SOL (Sleep-on-LAN).
+Think of this as the opposite of WOL (Wake-on-LAN), hence the name SOL (Sleep-on-LAN), but with authentication and encryption.

 The functionality provided here is aimed to replace what Network UPS Tools (NUT) does across a network, but with a different, more targeted approach.
 Shutdown action is performed over a single unidirectional UDP packet sent to all the servers/devices that need to be shut off.